AlbuhussainL/unitedSafaty/README.md

 # README File
-### This project focuses on implementing a system that extracts , transforms and visualizes CSE logs from Gentec systems .
+### This project focuses on implementing a system that extracts , transforms and visualizes CSE logs .
 #### This project involves :
 - Extract CSE log data from Genetec
 - Expose Restful API endpoints using FastAPI to access and filter data